History of the Philippines (1565–1898): British occupation of Manila

 Simón de Anda y Salazar leader of the Philippine resistance against the British Empire.

 In August 1759, Charles III ascended the Spanish throne.
 At the time, Great Britain and France were at war, in what was later called the Seven Years' War.

 British forces occupied Manila from 1762 to 1764, however they were unable to extend their conquest outside of Manila as the Filipinos stayed loyal to the remaining Spanish community outside Manila.
-Spanish colonial forces kept the British confined to Manila.
+Spanish forces kept the British confined to Manila.
 Catholic Archbishop Manuel Rojo, who had been captured by the British, executed a document of surrender on October 30, 1762, giving the British confidence in eventual victory.

 Filipino soldiers of the Spanish Empire led by Simon de Anda, retaking Manila after the British Empire returned Manila to the Captaincy General of the Philippines.
 Portrayed in Alegoría de la defensa de Filipinas.

 The surrender by Archbishop Rojo was rejected as illegal by Don Simón de Anda y Salazar, who claimed the title of Governor-General under the statutes of the Council of the Indies.
 He led Spanish-Filipino forces that kept the British confined to Manila and sabotaged or crushed British-fomented revolts, such as the revolt by Diego Silang.
 Anda intercepted and redirected the Manila galleon trade to prevent further captures by the British.
 The failure of the British to consolidate their position led to troop desertions and a breakdown of command unity which left the British forces paralysed and in an increasingly precarious position.
 The Seven Years' War was ended by the Peace of Paris signed on February 10, 1763.
 At the time of signing the treaty, the signatories were not aware that Manila was under British occupation and was being administered as a British colony.
 Consequently, no specific provision was made for the Philippines.
 Instead they fell under the general provision that all other lands not otherwise provided for be returned to the Spanish Crown.